 Can I Brush My Teeth After Lip Fillers?

 Yes, you can—but gently.
 If you have had lip fillers, your lips might be swollen or tender in the first 24 to 48 hours.
-If you’re wondering ‘Can I brush my teeth after lip fillers’ then the answer is yes, but with more care.
+If you’re wondering can you get lip fillers while breastfeeding and then maintain oral hygiene, then the answer is yes, but with more care.

 Use a soft-bristle toothbrush without pulling or stretching your lips too much.
 Avoid pushing on the injection site to avoid displacement of the hyaluronic acid for the lip filler.
-You should also avoid using mouthwashes with alcohol immediately, as they can irritate sensitive skin.
+You should also avoid using mouthwashes with alcohol immediately, as they can irritate sensitive skin, especially during hyaluronic acid breastfeeding.

 FAQ: Can You Get Lip Fillers While Breastfeeding?